chrisnoonan98675/site/xl-deploy/concept/weblogic-plugin.markdown

 The plugin allows you to deploy non-versioned artifacts (such as EAR, WAR, and EJBJAR files) as versioned artifacts.
 In this case, the plugin automatically computes the version using the pattern `Application-VersionOfThePackage`.
 If the artifact is packaged with a version (for example, a shared library), the version will be read from the manifest file.

+These CI properties are related to versioning:

+* `automaticVersioning`: If set to "true" (its default), the plugin creates a unique version for the deployed.
+This means that any value that you explicitly set for the `versionIdentifier` property will be ignored.
+* `versioned`: If set to "true" (its default), the artifact will be deployed as a versioned artifact.
+* `versionExpression`: This is the [FreeMarker](http://freemarker.incubator.apache.org/) expression that the plugin uses to build the artifact version based on the manifest file.
+It applies if both `automaticVersioning` and `versioned` are set to "true".

+    You can override `versionExpression` in the `<XLDEPLOY_HOME>/conf/deployit-defaults.properties` file; for example, `wls.WarModule.versionExpression=${manifestAttributes['Weblogic-Application-Version']}`.

+For more information about artifact CI properties, refer to the [WebLogic Plugin Reference](/xl-deploy/latest/wlsPluginManual.html).

 ## Targeting multiple containers

 Certain deployables can be targeted to multiple containers.
 For example, an EAR file can be targeted to two clusters.
 Similarly, a datasource can be targeted to two clusters.